About the Services

-Skyvia is a full-featured ETL service that allows building data integrations with powerful transformations between multiple data sources.
-It is a no code solution with support for data splitting, complex expressions and formulas, lookups, and many more operations.
+Skyvia is a full-featured ETL service that allows powerful data transformations.
+It is a no-code solution allowing data splitting, conversion, lookups, and many more.

 SSIS customers can receive support from Microsoft through a variety of channels.
 This includes online documentation, community forums, and direct support from Microsoft.